 - A member of the Company is entitled to attend and vote at the Annual General Meeting of the Company.
-He/She/It is also entitled to appoint a proxy to attend and vote instead of him/her/it, and in this case, the above card is required for the appointment of a proxy. - 2.
-Please date, sign and post the proxy form to reach the registrar not less than 48 hours before the time appointed for the Annual General Meeting, at their office, Datamax Registrars Limited, at No. 2C, Gbagada Express Road, Gbagada Phase 1, Lagos State.
-If executed by a corporate body, the proxy form should be sealed with the Common Seal or under the hand and seal of its attorney.

-4. It is a requirement of the law under the Stamp Duties Act, Cap.
-A8, Laws of the Federation of Nigeria, 2004, that any instrument of proxy to be used for the purpose of voting by any person entitled to vote at any meeting of shareholders must be duly stamped in accordance with the provisions of the Stamp Duties Act
+He/She/It is also entitled to appoint a proxy to attend and vote instead of him/her/it, and in this case, the above card is required for the appointment of a proxy. - Please date, sign and post the proxy form to reach the registrar not less than 48 hours before the time appointed for the Annual General Meeting, at their office, Datamax Registrars Limited, at No. 2C, Gbagada Express Road, Gbagada Phase 1, Lagos State.
+If executed by a corporate body, the proxy form should be sealed with the Common Seal or under the hand and seal of its attorney. - 3.
+In line with the current practice, the names of two Directors of the Company have been entered on the Proxy Form to ensure that someone will be at the meeting to act as proxy.
+You may however wish to insert in the blank space on the form (marked "") the name of any person, whether a member of the Company or not, who will attend the meeting and vote on your behalf instead of one of the named Directors. - 4.
+It is a requirement of the law under the Stamp Duties Act, Cap.
+A8, Laws of the Federation of Nigeria, 2004, that any instrument of proxy to be used for the purpose of voting by any person entitled to vote at any meeting of shareholders must be duly stamped in accordance with the provisions of the Stamp Duties Act - N7.30K for every 50 Kobo Ordinary Share; - 2 Ernst & Young are the External Auditors of the Company